 You certainly do not need to know either language to visit South Tyrol; however, your trip will be more rewarding by becoming a little familiar with either one.
-If you like the sip-easy sound of the Italian language over the harsh swig of German dialect, this article is for you.
+If you like the sip-easy sound of the Italian language over the harsher swig of German dialect, this article is for you.
 We cover the basics, as well as give you useful Italian travel phrases.

 Not sure if you should choose to learn German or Italian?
 Here’s a quick word test using a traditional South Tyrolean delight — Fresh goat cheese in bacon crust.
 Do your best to speak each of the following:

 - Ziegenfrischkäse im Speckmantel

 Which one rolled off the tongue easier?
 If it was the first, you might prefer bratwurst over pizza and may want to head over to our helpful German phrases article.

 Time-saving Tip: Download a PDF of Useful Italian Phrases & Words.
 We made it convenient to print out or quickly access on your tablet or phone while traveling.

 Don’t Be Brad Pitt – The Basics of Italian Pronunciation

 Before diving into key Italian phrases it’s helpful to have a grasp on proper pronunciation.
 This will come in handy when running into specialties listed on a menu or when meeting someone, for example.
 After all, you don’t want to come off like Brad Pitt when saying goodbye to your new Italian friends.

 - “A” is pronounced like the a in water